By Chainika Thakar

 Mode

 Mode is a very simple concept since it takes into consideration that number in the data set which is repetitive and occurs the most.
-Also, the mode is known as a modal value, representing the highest count of occurrences in the group of a data.
+Also, the mode is known as a modal value, representing the highest count of occurrences in the group of data.
 It is also interesting to note that like mean and median, a mode is a value that represents the whole data set.

 It is extremely imperative to note that, in some of the cases there is a possibility of there being more than one mode in a given data set.
-And that data set which has two modes will be known as bimodal.
+That data set which has two modes will be known as bimodal.

-In the excel sheet, the mode can be calculated as follows:
+In the Excel sheet, the mode can be calculated as follows:

 =Mode.SNGL(B1: B5)

-Similar to Mean and Median, Mode can also be calculated in the excel sheet as shown in the image above.
-For example, you can put in the values of different companies in the excel sheet and take out the Mode with the formula =Mode.SNGL(B1: B5)
+Similar to Mean and Median, Mode can also be calculated in the Excel sheet as shown in the image above.
+For example, you can put in the values of different companies in the Excel sheet and take out the Mode with the formula =Mode.SNGL(B1: B5).

-(B1: B5) - represents the values from cell B1 till B5
+(B1: B5) - represents the values from cell B1 to B5.

-So when you try to calculate the Mode in python with the following code:
+So when you try to calculate the Mode in Python with the following code:

 It will throw the following error: